DanteDev510/specs/AVAX Ecosystem_ Dante Network.md

         1. The source chain's cross-chain message contracts selects the message carrier (that is, the cross-chain node) based on the selection strategy, and publishes the message;
         2. The cross-chain node obtains the message from the source chain message contracts and "forwards" it to the target chain.
 There may be multiple target chains, which are designated by the source chain message publisher;
-        3. The "forwarded" message is submitted to the cross-chain data verification contracts on the target chain, data verification is performed based on multi-source data verification technology, the verified data is submitted, the cross-chain execution is completed, and the result of the execution is judged.
-The ruling result is submitted  to the cross-chain node credibility evaluation contracts;
+        3. The "forwarded" message is submitted to the cross-chain data verification contracts on the target chain, data verification is performed based on multi-source data verification technology, the verified data is submitted, the cross-chain execution is completed.
+Finally, the node that execute cross-chain messages will be evaluated, and evaluation result will be submitted  to the cross-chain node credibility evaluation contracts;
         4. The cross-chain node credibility evaluation contracts evaluates and updates the credibility of the node based on the completion of the cross-chain execution of each node, and awards the cross-chain node based on the results of each execution.
     3. The third stage adopts verifiable computing(Avalanche verifiable computing infrastructure, Dante zero-knowledge proof), the technical principle is as follows: